tianon/wishlist/zulip.md

 - more padding on settings pages when the website is viewed on mobile (things get cut off for me - I'm usually loading the website on mobile because of the mobile app missing so many features)

+- when uploading for the organization image or personal avatar, pan/zoom should be offered to cut it appropriately (for the organization image, it just chopped my image for me, cut off the animation from the GIF, and none of that in a very flattering way)

 ## DMs

 - topics in DMs (https://github.com/zulip/zulip/issues/1555)